 While it is primarily intended for cosmetic uses, it’s nevertheless technically “food grade” so you can also consume it.
 Still, most users of this hemp oil product tend to focus on its ability to rejuvenate skin and hair.

-Nature’s Landscape makes a popular, travel-sized hemp oil supplement that comes in a one-ounce bottle.
-Each serving has 8.33 mg of hemp seed oil.
+New Age makes a popular, travel-sized hemp oil supplement that comes in a one-ounce bottle.

 Nature’s Beneficials Hemp Oil uses the familiar blend of hemp oil and peppermint oil to improve taste and scent.
 Aside from this feature, it doesn’t really distinguish itself much from its competitors, making it hard to rank any higher.